tuckmeng/Collatz/README.md

 b.
 Replace binaries with faster running equivalents.
 There are many written in languages other than c++ with improved algorithms, just not very well known yet.

 c.
 If it gets big enough, to publish it as an official linux distro.

+The file is less than 10 MB but it can be shrunk further to be like an appliance OS.
+Or it can be increased to add new functionality.
+But definitely small enough to use in a thumb drive.